 Stock exchanges differ from traditional stock marketplaces like the New York Stock Exchange and the NASDAQ in several ways.
 First of all, they have significantly less trading volume than the NYSE and NASDAQ.
 Because of this, there are fewer, if any, major stock exchanges where most of today’s publicly traded securities are traded.
 In addition, they are required to meet very different regulations than traditional stock marketplaces.
 Finally, the exchange commission requires that investors use their own trading strategies, so that they may effectively test and qualify for investment opportunities.

 There are two types of trading in the stock market: direct and indirect.
 Direct trading occurs when one party directly purchases the securities being traded, with no intermediary or third party involved.
-Indirect trading takes place when one party sells the securities and then later buys them from a dealer or from another direct investor.
+Indirect trading takes place when one party sells the securities and then later buys them from a dealer, a trading app like plus500 bewertung, or from another direct investor.
 An example of an indirect seller is a financial institution that buys and sells its own shares of stock.
 An indirect buyer is a broker or other market maker who purchase the securities for its customers.

 Shares are listed in penny stocks on major stock exchanges like the New York Stock Exchange.
 Penny stocks are commonly known as “pink sheets” because they are offered for less than $5 per share.
 Because these stocks are offered at such low prices, they are seen as a high risk investment.
 Investors must be prepared to lose money frequently.